commschamp/comms_protocols_cpp_src/text/transport/id.md

 ```

 Let's assume that we have `FactoryMethod` class with polymorphic `createMsg()`
-function that returns allocated message object wrapped in a `MsgPtr` smart pointer.
+function, that returns allocated message object wrapped in a `MsgPtr` smart pointer.
 ```cpp
 class FactoryMethod
 {